CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/Monitor-Network-Inventory.md

  - /pages/viewpage.action?pageId=12321095
 pageID: 12321095
 product: Cumulus NetQ
-version: 2.3
+version: 2.2
-imgData: cumulus-netq
+imgData: cumulus-netq-22
-siteSlug: cumulus-netq
+siteSlug: cumulus-netq-22
 ---
 With NetQ, a network administrator can monitor both the switch hardware and its operating system for misconfigurations or misbehaving services.